 This case is similar to the above, but the outcome was much different.

-This gentleman also had 1 stent placed a year ago, indicated he’s had good cardiac follow ups since and good stress test results within past 12 months, he also has left bundle branch block and sleep apnea for which he uses mouthpiece.
-He also quit smoking about 18 months ago.
+This gentleman also had one stent placed a year ago, indicating he’s had good cardiac follow ups since and good stress test results within past 12 months.
+He has left bundle branch block and sleep apnea for which he uses mouthpiece, and he quit smoking about 18 months ago.

-One company offered him a table 4 rate and the other offered him a table 5 rate.
+One company offered him a Table 4 rate, whereas the other offered him a Table 5 rate.

 As as we always do when we get a higher than expected offer, we shopped his case to other carriers.

 We were given one Table 3 offer from another carrier, but this carrier’s Table 3 rate was actually $637 more per year than the Table 4 offer that was made by the first company.